-Most religious people in the modern world (84%) still possess many, if not most, of the characteristics of homo religiosus.
-111 They believe in an absolute transcendent reality that manifests itself in the world, and in so doing, sanctifies the world and gives it significance (ultimate significance).
-They also believe that life has a sacred origin (and is therefore sacred) and that human potentiality can only be realized (both in this world and the next) through a vital connection with the sacred transcendent reality.
+connection with the sacred transcendent reality.
 Finally they make recourse to sacred stories, rituals, and symbols to commemorate and re-enter sacred time and place in order to participate in holiness (the sacred) and to be strengthened in their capacity to follow the paradigmatic models provided by the sacred realities entrance into the profane world.
-Inasmuch as they exemplify homo religiosus, they satisfy their desire for transcendent reality incited by the numinous experience, and find a source of the ultimate meaning, fulfillment, and reality does not come from merely intellectual assent to the existence of a transcendent reality, but more from connecting with and relating to the sacred reality (through sacred ritual and sacred writings112) and following the goods, ends, and virtues elucidated by these sacred writings.
+Inasmuch as they exemplify homo religiosus, they satisfy their desire for transcendent reality incited by the numinous experience, and find a source of the ultimate meaning, fulfillment, and reality they yearn for.
+This ultimate meaning, fulfillment, and reality does not come from merely intellectual assent to the existence of a transcendent reality, but more from connecting with and relating to the sacred reality (through sacred ritual and sacred writings 156) and following the goods, ends, and virtues elucidated by these sacred writings.

-Evidently modern religious people experience the same problems arising out of natural causation, economic difficulties, political turmoil, and other worldly challenges as modern non-religious people.
+Evidently modern religious people experience the same problems arising out of natural causation, economic difficulties, political turmoil, and other worldly challenges as modern nonreligious people.
 However, religious people have a level of ultimate, transcendent, and sacred meaning, hope, happiness, dignity, and destiny that "modern nonreligious people" have implicitly or explicitly denied.
 Furthermore modern homo religiosus has an ultimate and transcendent sense of the good and virtue that "modern nonreligious people" do not recognize.
-For Eliade, this absence of the sacred in modern nonreligious people introduces a heightened anxiety about existence, meaning, and reality (what might be called "existential anxiety"113).
+For Eliade, this absence of the sacred in modern nonreligious people introduces a heightened anxiety about existence, meaning, and reality (what might be called "existential anxiety" 157).
 It comes from "the absence of things yearned for" - that is the absence of the transcendent which we desire implicitly or explicitly (because of the numen's presence within us).
-For Eliade, the more modern nonreligious people reject the sacred and the transcendent, the more acute their alienation from self and reality becomes, which brings with it an increasing sense of existential anxiety.114
+For Eliade, the more modern nonreligious people reject the sacred and the transcendent, the more acute their alienation from self and reality becomes, which brings with it an increasing sense of existential anxiety.
+158